-1. A one-page minimum double-spaced (two-page maximum) description of the curriculum or program and its origin (i.e. history, how long it has been around, etc.) A brief description of how this curriculum or program can be integrated into the science classroom which details the NSES standards as well as ALCOS that are covered.
+- A one-page minimum double-spaced (two-page maximum) description of the curriculum or program and its origin (i.e. history, how long it has been around, etc.) (2 points).
+A brief description of how this curriculum or program can be integrated into the science classroom which details the NSES standards as well as ALCOS that are covered (1 point).
 Make sure to discuss how the curriculum or program aligns with and can be used to support the main content categories of the National Science Education Standards (NSES) as well as the Alabama Course of Study Objectives.
-Also include the grade level, and a detailed lesson plan the group has developed (in the format described in the course) which integrates some aspect of the curriculum or program.
-Points will be deducted if the lesson is not an active learning- oriented lesson plan and activity/ demons tration.
-(10 pts)

-2. A brief demonstration or activity from the curriculum.
+Also include the grade level, and a detailed lesson plan developed (in the format described in the course) which integrates some aspect of the curriculum or program (2 points).
+Points will be deducted if the lesson is not an active learning-oriented lesson plan and activity/demonstration.
+(5 pts total)\\\\\\\ - 2.
+A brief demonstration or activity from the curriculum (5 points).
 Students will do the demonstration or activity in front of the class as a presentation.
 This demonstration should be no longer than 10 minutes and engage the audience in some aspect.
+Students will also provide a presentation of no more than 5 interactive slides on the program to the class (5 points).
 Please do not stand and lecture or do a powerpoint presentation.
 The demonstration or activity must be hands-on and minds-on.
 Please check the LRC for current Alabama science textbooks which can be used to select a topic/unit.
-(10pts)
+(10pts total)